 Galanga is an essential flavoring agent in Cantonese and Southeast Asian cooking, particularly in seafood and meat dishes.
 It is often pounded with shallots, lemongrass, garlic and chilies to make a spicy paste for dips and sauces/curries.

 |Tom ka gai (coconut milk-galangal soup).
 Photo courtesy: Edse Little.

 Galangal is used as a substitute for ginger in many traditional dishes in South-East Asian and Cantonese regions.

 Vietnamese cooks add it to a peanut sauce used to dress meat and vegetable salads.

 The root is also known as laos root in Indonesia, the spice features in tempeh, vegetarian, chicken, and seafood recipes.

 Galangal tea is a soothing drink in many Asian countries.

-Galangal is considered as having warming properties and used to dispel yin (cold) symptoms.
+Galangal is considered to have warming properties and is used to dispel yin (cold) symptoms.
 Its use in pregnancy is, therefore, limited.
 The essential oils in the rhizome often cause dermatitis in sensitive people.
 (Medical disclaimer).